Symbolic Recovery of Differential Equations: The Identifiability Problem: Uniqueness of PDEs

-Theorem~\ref{thm:jacobi-criterion-for-algebraic-independence} is seemingly similar to Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions}.
-However, it shows that for algebraic functions $g_1,...,g_k$, $rank(J_g(t,x))= k$ is an equivalent condition to $g$ being only trivially annihilated in the set of polynomial function and in the set of algebraic functions.
-Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions}, on the other hand, holds for arbitrary continuously differentiable functions $g_1,..,g_k$, but only yields a sufficient condition for $g$ not being annihilated.

 An interesting fact about algebraic functions is that the derivative of an algebraic function is again algebraic.
-This means that the condition $g_1,...,g_k$ being algebraic from Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and~\ref{thm:jacobi-criterion-for-algebraic-independence} follows from $u$ being algebraic.
+This means that the condition $g_1,...,g_k$ being algebraic from Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and~\ref{thm:Jacobian-criterion-for-algebraic-independence} follows from $u$ being algebraic.

-\begin{proposition} Let $u:\R^m\rightarrow\R$ be an algebraic function and $\alpha\in\N^m$ be a multi index such that $u_\alpha$ exists and is continuous.
+\begin{proposition} Let $u:\R^m\rightarrow\R$ be an algebraic function and $\alpha\in\N^m$ be a multi-index such that $u_\alpha$ exists and is continuous.
 Then, $u_\alpha$ is an algebraic function. \end{proposition} \begin{proof} We only show the statement for $|\alpha|=1$, as the case $|\alpha|>1$ follows by induction.

 In the case $|\alpha|=1$, there exists $1\leq i\leq m$ such that $u_\alpha=u_i$.
 Let $x=(x_1,...,x_m)$.
 As $u$ is an algebraic function, we know that there exists a non-zero polynomial $p\in\R[x,t]$ such that